authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 In this example, the sender specified a DNS record at selector._bimi.sub.example.com but it did not exist.
 The fallback is to use default._bimi.example.com, not selector._bimi.example.com even if that record exists.

-Appendix C    {#appendix-C}
+Example BIMI-Location construction flow   {#bimi-location-example}
 ===============

-Example BIMI-Location construction flow

 BIMI Selector Record Published
 ---------------